chaoskagami/scangrab/README.md

 tl;dr - To install, fetch whatever blob floats your boat from the dist folder and put it somewhere as +x.
 Run `scangrab -U` to get a new copy in the future (saves commands manually typed.)

+Or if you're a developer, there's also `make install` which functions a bit different.

 Do not report bugs unless you can reproduce them with the git repo or a raw build.

 About